srana3/AdaptiveMed-RAG/README.md

 ### Retriver Fine-tuning

-Run the following script, make sure to specify the data paths and the checkpoint saving location.
+Use the following script, make sure to specify the data paths and the checkpoint saving location.
 ```
 bash ./scripts/finetune_clip.sh
 ```